alexbalan08/Sock-price-binary-prediction-using-NLP/README.md

-# NLP Project: Predicting Stock Price Movements Based on News - Bachelor Thesis
+# NLP Project: Predicting Stock Price Movements Based on News - Transformer

 This project explores the use of Natural Language Processing (NLP) techniques to **predict stock price movements** based on news reports, focusing on the **car manufacturing sector**.
 Multiple transformer-based models (encoders only) were applied to both company-specific and multi-company datasets, using stock price data to analyze the impact of news on financial performance, after the release of the news 1 day, 3 days and 5 days later.